| Drugs: page 2

 Stuff some adults don't want

-Adults who have used the illegal drugs have an
+Adults who have used illegal drugs have an

 extremely hard time telling the truth to their child or other children